TECH COMPASS

 In contrast, stepping motors maintain consistent product quality even when material conditions change due to variations in temperature or humidity.

-When load fluctuations occur, such as when the processed item hardens due to drying, induction motors require measures such as increasing the motor capacity to take into account the operation during hardening, or increasing the gear ratio to increase torque.
+When load fluctuations occur—for example, when processed products harden due to drying—induction motors typically require additional measures.
+These include increasing motor capacity to ensure operation under hardened conditions or increasing the gear ratio to obtain higher torque.

 banner_dl_fan_selection_1000x270